AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 waves, l = 21 cm in distant galaxies is

-the same as the feed rate in opti c Kem art).
-In addition, the
+the same as the shift in the optical field).
+In addition, the emission of

-emission of photon particles would lead to a change in their
+photon particles would lead to a change in their momentum and

-analysis does not hold water - the light would have to be emitted
+detailed analysis - light would have to be emitted from areas

 All these alternative explanations turned out to be ad hoc hypotheses,